The One Thing You Need to Play Soccer… A Soccer Ball!

 There are many variations of the game of soccer.
 Each situation or match might require a different type of ball.

 - There’s Futsal.
-A smaller heavier ball is used.
+A futsal ball is a smaller heavier ball is used.
 This is meant to be a game of skills and little contact.

 - Outdoor soccer on grass.
-This is where the synthetic leather balls will perform the best.
+This is where the leather or synthetic leather soccer balls will perform the best.

 - Outdoor or indoor soccer on artificial turf.
 You can use synthetic leather balls here, but you’ll often see hybrid types or PU (polyurethane) balls used here.